SoarGroup/Soar/SoarIO/ClientSMLSWIG/readme.txt

 4) Make sure the build mode (debug or release) for the SWIG project matches the build mode of the SML stuff.

 5) Build the ClientSMLJava project.
-The java and class files should appear in ClientSMLSWIG/Java, and Java_sml_ClientInterface.dll should appear in SoarIO/bin and ClientSMLSWIG/Java.
+The java and class files should appear in ClientSMLSWIG/Java/build, and Java_sml_ClientInterface.dll should appear in soar-library and ClientSMLSWIG/Java/build.

 6) Interfaces built with Java 1.4.2 appear to work with Java 1.5/5.0 fine.
 However, we recommend rebuilding for Java 1.5/5.0 since you can get proper enum support in the wrappers that way.